Nonlinear filtering based on density approximation and deep BSDE prediction

-The absolute integrability of the integrand, required for the use of the Fubini--Tonelli Theorem, can be shown by the properties of $f$ and by standard moment estimates.
-We continue by looking at the time integrand and use the Lipschitz continuity of $f$ and the Cauchy--Schwarz inequality
+The absolute integrability of the integrand, required for the use of the Fubini--Tonelli theorem, can be shown by the properties of $f$ and by standard moment estimates.
+We continue by using the Lipschitz continuity of $f$ and applying the Cauchy--Schwarz inequality

-The first term, is the strong error of the Euler--Maruyama approximation of a time homogeneous SDE, and satisfies order $\frac{1}{2}$ convergence in $\tau$.
+The first term in the integral, is the strong error of the Euler--Maruyama approximation of a time homogeneous SDE, and satisfies order $\frac{1}{2}$ convergence in $\tau$.
 For the second term, we add and subtract the auxiliary process $\widetilde{Y}^k$, defined as the solution to \eqref{eq: auxiliary BSDE formulation}, inside the norm.
 Applying the triangle inequality and taking the supremum over $[t_k,t_{k+1}]$ yields